ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What do you call a snake who builds houses?
-A boa constructor!
+Dad, can you put my shoes on?
+I don't think they'll fit me.

 [
-Tue Jun 17 00:28:54 UTC 2025
+Wed Jun 18 00:28:53 UTC 2025
  ]